Mine, acquire, trade and earn rewards in this intergalactic virtual world

 What is Alien Worlds?

-Alien Worlds is an NFT metaverse game on Ethereum, WAX, and BNB Smart Chain.
+Alien Worlds is an NFT metaverse game on the WAX blockchain, which also comes with some functionality on other chains, such as Ethereum and BNB Smart Chain.
 In Alien Worlds’ simulated economy, players compete for scarce resources, including NFTs and in-game tokens.

-Alien Worlds boasts a four-pillar-driven in-game ecosystem, where players, or Explorers, engage through mining by acquiring and renting land and voting for Planetary governance to impact Trillium payouts.
+Alien Worlds boasts a four-pillar-driven in-game ecosystem, where players, or Explorers, engage through mining by acquiring and renting land and voting for Planetary governance to impact Trilium payouts.

 These pillars are Trilium (TLM) token, NFT tools, lands, and Planet Decentralized Autonomous Organizations (Planet DAOs).
 Now, let’s take a closer look at how each pillar can impact the player’s success.